 Agency had left its inimitable signature at La Marche, Nazca,

 posssibly offering an explanation to other historical enigmas like the

 Terrace, vimanas - UFOs, Atlantis, nephilim, Giza pyramids,

 the abstract realm of geometry leaves no doubt about

 by objective and authoritative

 third parties.
-None have been in sight, however.
-For almost two
+Unfortunately, none have been in sight.
+My

 mathematical order can be found practically everywhere, in any random

 collections of lines, points, ancient art, cloud